Not Many Wise

 • Explore special times for Christians (welcoming new babies – including baptism)

-• Explore practice you would expect to find in a Christian family (going to church, reading the Bible, prayer, grace before meals)
+• Explore practices you would expect to find in a Christian family (going to church, reading the Bible, prayer, grace before meals)

 • How to respond using words, music, art or poetry.